Sud0nim/Acronim/README.md

     Pc ybxwt iedznlqo us

-Iterate through every nth letter, starting at the 4th (index: 3) letter and ending at the 16th (index: 15):
+Iterate through every 2nd letter, starting at the 4th (index: 3) letter and ending at the 16th (index: 15):

     let words = "Pack my box with five dozen liquor jugs" for letter in words.stepBy(2, 3, 15):